RaVeR76/BubbleBobbleBonkers/README.md

 ### **Features To Be Implemented**

 * A working version for iOS
-* A version for smaller device landscape play
+* A version for small device landscape play
 * Add more levels which are more complex than the current levels
-* Add different backgrounds )from original game) for different levels
+* Add different backgrounds (from original game) for different levels
 * More cards appearing on larger screens

 [Back to Top](#contents)